err3v/Loki-Demo/README.md

 - **Configurable**: Easy configuration via JSON file
 - **Cross-Platform**: Works on Windows, Linux, and macOS

+## 📖 What is Grafana Alloy?

+Grafana Alloy is an open-source OpenTelemetry collector that acts as a local agent for collecting, processing, and forwarding telemetry data (logs, metrics, traces) to Grafana Cloud.
+Think of it as a "data pipeline" that sits between your application and Grafana Cloud.

+### How Alloy Works in This Setup:

+1. **Local Collection**: Your .NET application sends logs to Alloy running on `localhost:1337`
+2. **Data Processing**: Alloy receives the logs and can add labels, filter, or transform them
+3. **Forwarding**: Alloy then forwards the processed logs to Grafana Cloud using your credentials
+4. **Monitoring**: You can monitor Alloy's status at `http://localhost:12345` (web interface)

+### Benefits of Using Alloy:

+- **Reliable Delivery**: Alloy handles authentication and retries automatically
+- **Local Buffering**: If Grafana Cloud is temporarily unavailable, Alloy can buffer logs locally
+- **Data Enrichment**: Can add host information, labels, and other metadata
+- **Flexible Configuration**: Supports multiple input sources and output destinations
+- **Monitoring**: Built-in web interface for monitoring collector health and performance

 ## 📋 Prerequisites

 - .NET 9.0 SDK or later